Python3pkg/CountRecordRefs/README.rst

 |License|

-``CountRecordRefs`` is a command-line tool for counting records that refer to a database table in MySQL.
+``CountRecordRefs`` is a command-line tool for counting related records in a MySQL database.
 The program outputs the number of records for each foreign key column.

 The code is written in Python and should work with both Python 2 and 3.